El Escorial: Conception and design

 El Escorial is situated at the foot of Mount Abantos in the Sierra de Guadarrama.
 This austere location, hardly an obvious choice for the site of a royal palace, was chosen by King Philip II of Spain, and it was he who ordained the building of a grand edifice here to commemorate the 1557 Spanish victory at the Battle of St. Quentin in Picardy against King Henry II of France.
 King Phillip II's goal was to have a princely mansion in a wooded countryside, while also being architecturally different from most buildings that were being commissioned at the time.
 Phillip's decision to do this was inspired by his journeys in Europe exploring architecture, including the Ospedale Maggiore that inspired ideas for the design of the Escorial.
 One of Phillip II's personal aspirations was to be a monk and a monarch, and this would come to influence the design.
 The result of all these ideas was an imposing three story tall, orthogonal, stronghold-like structure with a dual function as both a royal residence and monastery.
 Philip also intended the complex to serve as a necropolis for the interment of the remains of his parents, Charles I and Isabella of Portugal, himself, and his descendants.
 In addition, Philip envisioned El Escorial as a center for studies in aid of the Counter-Reformation cause.
 The Escorial would come to be so iconic that the design of the building became a new architectural style of Spanish renaissance architecture, known as the Herrerian style.

 The building's cornerstone was laid on 23 April 1563.
 The design and construction were overseen by Juan Bautista de Toledo, who did not live to see the completion of the project.
-With Toledo's death in 1567, direction passed to his apprentice, Juan de Herrera, under whom the building was completed in 1584, in slightly less than 21 years.
+With Toledo's death in 1567, direction passed to his apprentice, Juan de Herrera, who "is generally regarded as the architect of the Escorial".
+Under Herrera, the building was completed in 1584, in slightly less than 21 years.
 To this day, la obra de El Escorial ("the work of El Escorial") is a proverbial expression for a thing that takes a long time to finish (comparable English proverb: "Rome wasn't built in a day").

 Since then, El Escorial has been the burial site for most of the Spanish kings of the last five centuries, Bourbons as well as Habsburgs.
 The Royal Pantheon contains the tombs of the Holy Roman Emperor Charles V (who ruled Spain as King Charles I), Philip II, Philip III, Philip IV, Charles II, Louis I, Charles III, Charles IV, Ferdinand VII, Isabella II, Alfonso XII, and Alfonso XIII.
 Two Bourbon kings, Philip V (who reigned from 1700 to 1724 and again from 1724 to 1746) and Ferdinand VI (1746–1759), as well as King Amadeus (1870–1873), are not buried in the monastery.